A Hessian-Free Actor-Critic Algorithm for Bi-Level Reinforcement Learning with Applications to LLM Fine-Tuning: CONVERGENCE ANALYSIS

 \begin{assump}[Regularization-Dependent PL Condition] Recall the definition of $\pi_{w,\tau}^\star$ after \eqref{eq:grad_Phi_sigma_tau}.
 We assume that the minimizer $\pi_{w,\tau}^\star(x)$ is unique for all $x$ and $w,\tau>0$.
 In addition, there exist constants $C_L,\bar{w}>0$ such that for all $\tau>0$, $w\leq \bar{w}$, and $x,\theta$

 \end{assump} This structural condition plays an important role and states that the Lagrangian defined in \eqref{eq:def_Phi_w_tau} satisfies the PL condition with respect to the policy parameter $\theta$, while the PL constant attenuates as the regularization weight becomes smaller.
-While we directly impose \eqref{assump:PL:eq1} for convenience and for potential broader applicability of our analysis beyond bi-level RL, we note that the condition can be derived in the tabular setting for a proper range of $w$ under assumptions of initial state distribution coverage (Assumption~\ref{assump:exploration}) and exploratory policy (i.e. $\pi_\theta(a\mid s)$ is uniformly lower bounded).
+While we directly impose \eqref{assump:PL:eq1} for convenience and for potential broader applicability of our analysis beyond bi-level RL, we note that the condition can be derived in the tabular setting for a proper range of $w$ under assumptions of initial state distribution coverage (Assumption~\ref{assump:exploration}) and exploratory policy (i.e., there exists a constant $\underline{\pi}\in(0,1)$ such that $\pi_{\theta}(a\mid s)\geq \underline{\pi}$ for all $\theta$ that we will consider in this work).
 To see this, note that as $w\rightarrow0$, $L_{w,\tau}(x,\pi)$ approaches a $1/w$-scaled (and shifted) version of $J_\tau(x,\pi)$, which is known to satisfy the PL condition with $C_L=\Ocal\big(\rho_{\min}^2 (\min_{s,a}\pi_\theta(a\mid s))^2\big)$ (see \citet{mei2020global}[Lemma 15]).
 The scaling explains the dependence of the right-hand side of \eqref{assump:PL:eq1} on $1/w$.
-For sufficiently small $w$, the contribution of the $f$ term in $L_{w,\tau}$ remains negligible, so the PL condition on $J_\tau$ continues to dominate and allows \eqref{assump:PL:eq1} to hold.\looseness=-1
+For sufficiently small $w$, the contribution of the $f$ term in $L_{w,\tau}$ remains negligible, so the PL condition on $J_\tau$ continues to dominate and allows \eqref{assump:PL:eq1} to hold.\looseness=-1 \begin{thm} Suppose Assumptions~\ref{assump:exploration}-\ref{assump:PL} hold.
+Consider the iterates of Algorithm~\ref{alg:main} under the step sizes and weights